Inmans Primary School Curriculum

 EYFS/Key Stage 1

 Phonics lessons take place daily for a minimum of 20 minutes across EYFS and Key Stage 1.
-They follow the structure of ‘Review, Teach, Practise and Apply to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.
+We follow the Letters and sounds and jolly phonics scheme and we follow the structure of ‘Review, Teach, Practise and Apply to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.
 Consequently, wherever possible, links between phonics knowledge and understanding are made to learning in both Reading and Writing.
 These lessons proceed at pace and incorporate a wide range of practical and interactive activities to engage the children.

 Children are taught in small groups between 5 and 20 children.
 They are grouped according to their phonic knowledge which is assessed by the class teacher.
 As children progress at different rates, these groups are changed regularly.